lc00/wiki-experiment/Blended.md

 * Blending accelerates good or bad cultures because of the degree of student autonomy.
 * Learn and pivot as you go

+---

+Other blended learning notes:

+* Blending is a mindset, not a set of techniques
+* When “lecturing”
+    * Talk about the standard itself
+    * Live demo
+    * “Watch the questions I’m asking myself
+* Be outcomes-driven, not content-driven
+* Data-driven
+* Count mastery, not mistakes
+* You don’t need to show students the whole plan
+* Answer “Why are we doing this?”